Pankaj-Str/JAVA-SE-Tutorial-codeswithpankaj/InterviewQuestion/Answer-CoreJava MCQ.md

 https://github.com/Pankaj-Str/JAVA-SE-Tutorial-codeswithpankaj/issues/14

-Answer list for the provided Java MCQs:
+Answer list for the provided Java MCQs Issue 14:

 1. **Which of the following best demonstrates the concept of Encapsulation in Java?**
    **Answer:** B) Hiding the data members of a class by declaring them private and providing public getter and setter methods